The Bankrate promise

 Optional collision coverage pays for damage to your vehicle resulting from a collision with an object (e.g., telephone pole, guard rail, mailbox, building) when you are at-fault.
-While collision coverage will not reimburse you for mechanical failure or normal wear-and-tear on your car, it will cover damage from potholes or from rolling your vehicle.
+While collision coverage typically will not reimburse you for mechanical failure or normal wear-and-tear on your car, it would cover damage from potholes or from rolling your vehicle.

 Optional comprehensive coverage provides protection against theft and damage to your vehicle caused by an incident other than a collision.
 This includes fire, flood, vandalism, hail, falling rocks or trees and other hazards, such as hitting an animal.

 While there are many instances in which a deductible can apply, there are some scenarios where your comprehensive deductible does not apply.
-For example, if you have a chip or crack in your windshield, your insurer will repair the damage with no deductible in Florida, Kentucky and South Carolina.
-Some insurers offer zero-deductible comprehensive coverage, which means you would not pay anything if you filed a claim for any comprehensive damage but your premium will be higher.
+For example, if you have a chip or crack in your windshield, your insurer would repair the damage with no deductible in Florida, Kentucky and South Carolina.
+Some insurers offer zero-deductible comprehensive coverage, which means you would not pay anything if you filed a claim for any comprehensive damage but your premium would be higher.

 Uninsured/underinsured motorist property damage